Bman2386/Bubbles_JS_Project/README.md

 - clone repo
 - npm install
 - npm start, runs on localhost: 8080 (alternitvely you can double click html icon from the desktop)

+## Adding features
+- In order to see/test new features, be sure to run
+    ```$npm run build```
+- webpack will need to install them before changes will take effect

     ## Wireframe
     ![Bubbles, wireframe](/images/BubblesWireframe.jpg)